 Thought you were enlisting for four years?
 Think again.
-It may surprise you to learn that all non-prior service enlistments in the United States Military incurs a total eight year service obligation.
+It may surprise you to learn that all non-prior service enlistments in the United States Military incur a total eight-year service obligation.
 When you sign that enlistment contract, you are obligating yourself to the military for a total of eight years.
 Whatever time is not spent on active duty, or in the active Guard/Reserves (if you enlisted in the Guard/Reserves) must be spent in the inactive reserves.

 Paragraph 10a of the enlistment contract states:

-But, let's talk reality here: While Congress mandated this plan, they gave the services wide lattitude in implementation.
-The Army and Navy already had two year active duty enlistment plans that they were happy with, and the Air Force and Marines had no recruiter problems, and weren't really interested in shorter-term enlistments.
+But, let's talk reality here: While Congress mandated this plan, they gave the services wide latitude in implementation.
+The Army and Navy already had two-year active duty enlistment plans that they were happy with, and the Air Force and Marines had no recruiter problems and weren't really interested in shorter-term enlistments.

 Additionally, under the Army's 2-year enlistment option, the two years of required active duty don't start until after basic training and job-school, so it's actually longer than two years.